tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 An [embedding](https://www.tensorflow.org/guide/embedding) is a mapping from discrete objects, such as words, to vectors of real numbers.
 In TensorFlow implementation, we use a variable to hold all these vectors for a feature column.
 All vectors in an embedding variable have the same size but the sizes of embedding variables may vary.

-We don't always use the whole embedding variable in a training step, the result of embedding lookup is <code>[IndexedSlices](https://www.tensorflow.org/api_docs/python/tf/IndexedSlices)</code> which is essentially a dict mapping from indices to vectors.
-So is the gradient to an embedding variable.
+We don't always use the whole embedding variable in a training step, gradients w.r.t. to embeddings are <code>[IndexedSlices](https://www.tensorflow.org/api_docs/python/tf/IndexedSlices)</code> which are essentially dicts mapping from indices to vectors.

 #### Sharded Embedding